 - to provide a deeper understanding of the determinants of sustainability of the outcomes of GEF support in Small Island Developing States, and

-- to assess the relevance of the GEF towards SIDS’ main environmental challenges from the countries’ perspective.
+- to assess the relevance and performance of GEF support towards SIDS’ main environmental challenges from the countries’ perspective.

 The GEF Council is the primary audience for this evaluation.
-The evaluation’s evidence can also inform GEF Agencies’ proposal development and GEF Secretariat’s appraisal of SIDS project proposals.
-Country- and non-governmental partners engaged in project and program design and implementation form the secondary audience.
+The evaluation findings can also inform GEF Agencies’ proposal development and GEF Secretariat’s appraisal of project proposals coming from SIDS.
+GEF member countries and non-governmental partners engaged in project and program design and implementation form the secondary audience